atlassian/react-beautiful-dnd/README.md

 - Custom drag handle - you can drag a whole item by just a part of it
 - A droppable list can be a scroll container (without a scrollable parent) or be the child of a scroll container (that also does not have a scrollable parent)
 - Server side rendering compatible

+### Lots more coming soon

+You can check out all the features that will be landing soon [on our issue page](https://github.com/atlassian/react-beautiful-dnd/issues).

 ## Basic usage example